tc39/proposal-decorators/README.md

 "Legacy" decorators have grown to huge popularity in the JavaScript ecosystem.
 That proves that they were onto something, and solve a problem that many people are facing.
 This proposal takes that knowledge and runs with it, building in native support in the JavaScript language.
 It does so in a way that leaves open the opportunity to use the same syntax for many more different kinds of extensions in the future.

+### Why does `@name` have to be used when importing a decorator, rather than `name` as in transpilers?

+By including the `@` in the name, decorators are distinguished from ordinary JavaScript values.
+All defined variables in JavaScript are associated with JavaScript values, which decorators are not.

+Using a prefix lets us restrict in how decorators are defined and used.
+The ordinary JavaScript lexical variable scope permits various kinds of dynamism, e.g., through `with` statements, the global object, and `var` declarations leaking out of eval.
+By using a prefix, we can define those sources of variability away.

+We've found that it's intuitive to have `@` as part of the name of decorators: Most documentation for decorators in practice today treated `@` as if it were part of the name, rather than the syntax for invoking decorators.

+As a bonus: The separate namespace for the new, static decorators proposal should also help the transition path from previous transpiler-based decorators proposals: It's easy for tooling to see whether you're referring to a static decorator or not, just by what names it can see in scope.

 ### Could we support decorating objects, parameters, blocks, functions, etc?

 Yes!
 Once we have validated this core approach, the authors of this proposal plan to come back and make proposals for more kinds of decorators.
 See [NEXTBUILTINS.md](./NEXTBUILTINS.md#applying-built-in-decorators-to-other-syntactic-forms).

 ### Will decorators let you access private fields and methods?

+The champion group feels very strongly that decorator access to private fields and methods in various different ways is very important, and we're trying to provide it as soon as possible.
 This proposal does not include any built-in decorators that would provide the primitives to access private fields or methods (beyond wrapping them).
 We hope to provide this capability with future built-in decorators.
 See [NEXTBUILTINS.md](./NEXTBUILTINS.md#expose).
+The focus of this proposal is on the *infrastructure* for built-in and user-defined decorators, and a minimum of functionality is provided.

 ### When are decorators evaluated?